cjsauer/genetic-sandbox/site/docs.md

 <a name="MovementProcessor+reserve"></a>

 ### movementProcessor.reserve(app)
-Reserves 6 input neurons, one for each touch direction
+Reserves 7 output neurons, one for each direction plus no direction

 **Kind**: instance method of <code>[MovementProcessor](#MovementProcessor)</code>
 **Overrides:** <code>[reserve](#System+reserve)</code>